Earth and Environmental Sciences

 EESC V1011x Earth: Origin, Evolution, Processes, Future 4 pts.
 What is the nature of our planet and how did it form?
 This class explores Earth's internal structure, its dynamical character expressed in plate tectnics and earthquakes, and its climate system.
 It also explores what Earth's future may hold.
 Lecture and lab.
 Students who wish to take only the lectures should register for V1411.
 Lab Required.
 CC/GS: Partial Fulfillment of Science Requirement.

 Course limited to 160.

 EESC V1030x Oceanography 3 pts.
 Explore the geology of the sea floor, understand what drives ocean currents and how ocean ecosystems operate.
 Case studies and discussions centered on ocean-related issues facing society.
-Science Requirement: Partial Fulfillment.
+CC/GS: Partial Fulfillment of Science Requirement.

 Primarily for Juniors and Seniors.

 EESC V1053y Planet Earth 3 pts.
-Prerequisites: high school science and mathematics.
+Prerequisites: High school science and mathematics.
 Enrollment limited to 50.
 How the Earth works.
 The unifying concept of plate tectonics is used to examine surface and internal processes in the Earth, including earthquakes, volcanoes, mountain-building, ridge-axis hot springs, formation of continents, renewable and non-renewable energy.
-Science Requirement: Partial Fulfillment.
+CC/GS: Partial Fulfillment of Science Requirement.

 EESC V1201y Environmental Risks and Disasters 3 pts.
-Prerequisites: high school science and math.
+Prerequisites: High school science and math.
 First-years and sophomores will have priority.
 An introduction to risks and hazards in the environment.
 Different types of hazards are analyzed and compared: natural disasters, such as tornados, earthquakes, and meteorite impacts; acute and chronic health effects caused by exposure to radiation and toxic substances such as radon, asbestos, and arsenic; long-term societal effects due to environmental change, such as sea level rise and global warming.
 Emphasizes the basic physical principles controlling the hazardous phenomena and develops simple quantitative methods for making scientifically reasoned assessments of the threats (to health and wealth) posed by various events, processes, and exposures.
 Discusses methods of risk mitigation and sociological, psychological, and economic aspects of risk control and management.
-Science Requirement: Partial Fulfillment.
 Discussion Section Required.
+CC/GS: Partial Fulfillment of Science Requirement.

 EESC V1401y Dinosaurs and the History of Life: Lectures 3 pts.Not offered in 2014-2015.
 Given in alternate years.
 Suggested preparation: basic high school science and math.
 Dinosaurs: a spectacular example of a common, highly successful form of life, dominant for 135 million years.
 Where did they come from?
 Why were they so successful?
 Why did they die out?
 A basic introduction to the interface between geology and biology.
-Science Requirement: Partial Fulfillment.
+CC/GS: Partial Fulfillment of Science Requirement.

 Lectures only of EESC V1011.

 EESC V1411x Earth: Origin, Evolution, Processes, Future: Lectures 3 pts.
 The lectures of V1011.
 What is the nature of our planet and how did it form?
 This class explores Earth's internal structure, its dynamical character expressed in plate tectonics and earthquakes, and its climate system.
 It also explores what Earth's future may hold.
 CC/GS: Partial Fulfillment of Science Requirement.

 Enrollment limit: 20.
 Instructor's permission required.